drivet/website-11ty/src/posts/feed/2021/git-warts.md

 value, especially when you consider how easy it is to amend commits.
 But your mileage may vary on that front.

-And don't even get me started on ``git rebase``, the swiss amry chainsaw of history editing commands, which appears to be specially designed to mess up your repo.
+And don't even get me started on ``git rebase``, the Swiss Army chainsaw of history editing commands, which appears to be specially designed to mess up your repo.

 Don't misunderstand me.
-I use git every day - sometimes even effectively! - and I would never use mercurial on a new project.
-It's just that I sometimes think that there are git fams who use it *because* of its difficulties, rather than *in spite* of them - possibly the same kind of people who enjoy competing in [Obfuscated C contests][7].
+I use git every day - sometimes even effectively! - and I would never use Mercurial on a new project.
+It's just that I sometimes think that there are git fans who use it *because* of its difficulties, rather than *in spite* of them - possibly the same kind of people who enjoy competing in [Obfuscated C contests][7].
 They are a flavour of nerd to which I don't really relate.